 Primary Job Responsibilities:

-- Keeping the Nature Museum clean and orderly.
+Keep Nature Museum clean and orderly.

-- Data entry of museum and visitors center attendance numbers.
+Data entry of museum attendance numbers.

 Environmental Education Intern

 To successfully educate people and audiences of all ages about the natural world in various contexts, particularly in regards to the ecology, landscape, and natural history of Northern New England.